zaikio/zai-docs/docs/guide/oauth/README.md

 Now you can already make requests on behalf of the person, but in many use cases you want to call APIs and act on behalf of the organization regardless of the access rights an individual person has.

-Once the app is installed for the organization, you can use the [Client Credentials Flow](./client-credentials.html).
+Once the app is installed for the test organization, you can use the [Client Credentials Flow](./client-credentials.html).
 With this you can issue an access token for the organization with only one request.
 However, this is only possible with confidential OAuth credentials:

 ```
 curl --request POST \
   --url 'https://directory.sandbox.zaikio.com/oauth/access_token?grant_type=client_credentials&scope=Org%2Fb1475f65-236c-58b8-96e1-e1778b43beb7.directory.organization.r%2COrg%2Fb1475f65-236c-58b8-96e1-e1778b43beb7.directory.sites.rw' \
   --header 'authorization: Basic <Basic Auth with your Zaikio Client ID as username and Client Secret as password>'
 ```

+The UUID of the organization should be the UUID of your test organization and not the UUID of your software vendor organization.

 With the access token that is returned here, you can make further requests to the Directory API.